 Knowing that there’s not much of a valid argument in trying to sell the nutritional content of white bread anymore, marketers play on the fact that whole grain or whole wheat bread is better for you.
 And while that might be true to a degree, ‘better than’ white bread still doesn’t mean it’s good for you.
 Quite the opposite!
 Even though whole grain or whole wheat bread is slightly less processed, it’s still processed so much that it lacks anything that can count as nutrition, and contains a whole lot more that doesn’t.

-Bread is hard to digest, high in harmful trans-fats and sugar, and is a leading cause of inflammation which leads to serious health issues such as cancer and heart disease.
+Bread is hard to digest, can be high in harmful trans-fats and sugar, and is a leading cause of inflammation which is linked to serious health issues such as cancer and heart disease.

-Gluten free bread is no better.
+Gluten-free bread is no better.
 Sure, it doesn’t contain gluten which makes it slightly kinder to your gut and easier to digest, but the chemicals which make it taste OK are far worse for you in the long run.
 I repeat, gluten free bread is not a healthy option!
+Learn more about why gluten free foods are not as healthy as you may think here.

 While everything is OK to have as a treat occasionally, find permanent alternatives to your bread consumption and see how your body responds next time you have it and take my word, it will hate you for it!